Eastleigh F.C.: Conference Premier / National League (2014–)

 The 2019–20 season was shortened by 9 games due to the COVID-19 pandemic.
 Eastleigh spent most of the season in the middle of the table, eventually finishing 16th.
 However, in the FA Cup, Eastleigh again reached the Second Round, having beaten Welling in the Fourth Qualifying Round (0-0, 4-2r) and Stourbridge in the First Round (2-2, 3-0r).
 Eastleigh faced Crewe Alexandra in a televised game at the Silverlake, drawing 1–1 with their League Two opponents thanks to a late equaliser from Southampton loanee Marcus Barnes.
-The Spifires lost the replay at Crewe 3–1.
+The Spitfires lost the replay at Crewe 3–1.

+The 2020–21 season was behind closed doors due to the COVID-19 pandemic.
+Only two Eastleigh home games were available for fans to be at the stadium.
+The Spitfires finished 9th after losing 2–0 to Solihull Moors on the final day, denying them of a play-off place.
+During the season, Eastleigh modernised their badge.
+On 26 January 2022, Ben Strevens left Eastleigh by mutual consent before being replaced by Lee Bradbury.
+Eastleigh finished the season in 19th place.

+In the 2022–23 season, Eastleigh finished in 9th place.
+On 2 May 2023, Stewart Donald and his company SJD Leisure Holdings Limited completed the takeover of Eastleigh F.C.
+Donald has a controlling stake in the club of 85% becoming chairman once again with Tom Coffey assuming Vice Chairman position.

+In the 2023–24 FA Cup, Eastleigh lost 3–1 to Newport County in a third round replay.